carlossantana3279/BinomialCoeff-Java/README.md

 # BinomialCoeff-Java
 This ﬁle implements Binomial coefficients, where the ﬁrst input is n and the second input is k.
 This program implements a recursive algorithm in Java.
 The Recursive formula can be found at : https://en.wikipedia.org/wiki/Binomial_coefficient
+This was the third homework assigment in 2S03-Principles of Programming.